 This prize was awarded by ADP from the hands of Mr Jean-Christophe TORTORA, President of La Tribune, in the presence of the Minister of Transport Elisabeth Borne.
 Indeed, it testifies to the growing interest of the aeronautics industry in new forms of mobility, particularly with the MaaS (Mobility as a Service) solution, which is expected to develop strongly over the next few years.

 In a few words, Lyko, the toolbox, 100% MaaS oriented

 Originally 100% Lyon-based, Lyko is now well-known on the API MaaS market.
-Launched less than a month ago, Lyko has been able to develop the most powerful and flexible technologies for deploy or enhance an MaaS platform.
+Launched less than a month ago, Lyko has been able to develop the most powerful and flexible technologies to deploy or enhance a MaaS platform.
 From developing reservation platforms to integrating new mobility operators, Lyko provides everything you need to deploy the most fluid and ergonomic mobility platform possible.

 In less than 10 minutes, you can integrate more than 2,500 international transport operators on your own platform.
 From intermodal planning to payment, access public transport booking systems (buses, metros, trams, etc.) and private transport (scooters, VTC, trains, taxis, etc.).
 The goal: To offer your users simpler and more fluid mobility.
 To have more information, do not hesitate to visit our web site lyko.tech